diskoverdata/diskover-docs/source_files/user_terminology.md

 <p id="terminology"></p>

-___
 ## Terminology
-___

-Although the terms described in this section may have slightly different interpretations in other contexts, they are defined here within the Diskover end-user environment.
+While the terms in this section may have different meanings in other contexts, they are defined here specifically for the Diskover end-user environment.

 <p id="data_curation"></p>